-Photographed in close-up on the beaches on in the waves of the Camargue, the generously formed women’s bodies surge up from the waves joy and endless vitality, a previously unseen freshness in the photography of the female nude.
+Photographed in close-up on the beaches or in the waves of Camargue, the generously formed women’s bodies spring from the waves with joy and endless vitality, a previously unseen freshness in the photography of the female nude.

-By removing the faces from the frame, Lucien Clergue gives these bodies a universality.
+By removing the faces from the frame, Lucien Clergue gives these bodies a universal dimension.

 The quest for recognition of this new art, photography, hardly a century after its invention, led many to emulate the style and subjects of drawing, and the female nude often remained an academic study.
 Lucien Clergue’s nudes made a clean break with the style then current.